 While humans and cats have a similar range of hearing on the lower end of the scale, cats can hear much higher-pitched sounds.
-According to LSU's article on Deafness and Hearing Range, a cat's hearing range (in Hz) is 45 to 64,000, compared to 64-23,000 in humans.
-This means that cats can hear sounds we can't hear on both ends of the spectrum, particularly the higher end.
+According to LSU's article on Deafness and Hearing Range, a cat's hearing range (in Hz) is 45-64,000, compared to 64-23,000 in humans.
+This means that cats can hear sounds we can't hear on both ends of the spectrum, but particularly on the higher end.
 Cats are not only above the range of a human, they are also beyond the range of dogs, by at least one octave.

-Cats' ears are uniquely designed to draw sound into the ear canal, which enables them to hear sounds like a mouse rustling in the brush 30 feet away.
+Cats' ears are uniquely designed to draw sound into the ear canal, which enables them to hear an array of distant sounds—like a mouse rustling in the bush 30 feet away.
 By the same token, their ears are more sensitive to the higher amplitude of the sound.

-Your cat's reaction to the loud music and/or excessive noise frequently found in action movies is an instinctive act of self-protection.
+Your cat's reaction to the loud music and/or excessive noise (like those frequently found in action movies) is an instinctive act of self-protection.
 Heed the signals your cat is sending and try to tone down the volume when he or she is in the room.